needle-mirror/com.unity.cloud.assets/Documentation~/asset-collection-management-sample.md

 * Access to the [Asset Manager service](https://docs.unity3d.com/docs-asset-manager/manual/get-started.html)
 * At least one published asset in an Asset Manager Project, see: [Asset Manager documentation](https://docs.unity3d.com/docs-asset-manager/manual/add-asset.html)

+>[!NOTE]
-> **Note**: While the Assets package itself doesn't depend on the Identity service, it is necessary in the sample to control the authentication process.
+>While the Assets package itself doesn't depend on the Identity service, it is necessary in the sample to control the authentication process.

 ## Install the sample